AsaTyr2018/DockerControllCenter/docs/architecture-overview.md

    - Display a traffic-light health indicator using Prisma-tracked status enums (`RUNNING`, `STARTING`, `STOPPED`) combined with periodic port reachability checks and orchestrator health data.

 5. **Marketplace Reuse**
 - Completed installs can promote their metadata into `MarketplaceTemplate` records.
 - The marketplace dialog lists locally captured templates immediately and will transition to Prisma-backed data once lifecycle promotion is wired up.
 - Templates store summaries, repository URLs, default ports, GPU requirements, and refer back to the originating app when available.
+- The static dashboard preview now lets operators "Deploy" a saved template to simulate an install and visualize the fleet table before the backend is connected.

 ## Component Responsibilities
 | Component | Responsibility |